0xblockbard/aptos-crowd/README.md

 We have also included a dummy data script to populate the Demo MVP with 9 sample crowdfunding campaigns.
 This helps to demonstrate the AptosCrowd's features and provides a realistic view of how campaigns appear and function within the system

-To run the dummy data script after deploying a local instance of our frontend and crowdfunding smart contract, follow these steps:
+To run the dummy data script after deploying a local instance of our frontend and AptosCrowd Package, follow these steps:

 ```
 # compile the dummy data scipt and get the script path location